dmranck/ticketutil/examples/bugzilla_examples.md

 # ticketutil.bugzilla code examples

-Currently, ticketutil supports HTTP Basic authentication for Bugzilla and API key authentication.
+Currently, ticketutil supports `HTTP Basic authentication` and `API key authentication` for Bugzilla.

-While creating a bugzilla ticket you can either pass in your username and password as a tuple into the auth argument.
+While creating a bugzilla ticket you can pass in your username and password as a tuple into the auth argument.
 The code then authenticates for subsequent API calls.
 For more details, see:
 http://bugzilla.readthedocs.io/en/latest/api/index.html.